 Glenna and her husband Greg live in

-Asheville NC, where they enjoy spending time with their five grown
+Asheville NC, where they enjoy spending time with their four grown

-children (all homeschool graduates) and two granddaughters who live in the
+children (all homeschool graduates) and two granddaughters, and a grandson who all live in the

 Asheville area.
 The Toney family loves to boat, camp, ski and snowboard,